 From atop the mountain to the bubbling hot springs, here are our five favorite romantic places to stay in Colorado.
-Sweep your partner off his or her feet with these hotels so sexy you won't even want to leave your room.
+Sweep your partner off his or her feet with these hotels and resorts so sexy you won't even want to leave your room.

-Colorado Springs' Broadmoor hotel may get a lot of attention for its swan-filled lake, charming bridge and elegantly appointed rooms.
+Colorado Springs' Broadmoor hotel may receive a lot of attention for its swan-filled lake, charming bridge and elegantly appointed rooms.
 And no doubt, Broadmoor beautifully blends sexy with luxurious.
 Just strolling around that lake at sunset is enough to make your heart flutter.

 But the smaller, private Cloud Camp perched 3,000 feet above the Broadmoor has love on lock.
 Stay in a luxurious, private cabin on the mountain overlooking Colorado Springs.
 Dine in the rustic yet sophisticated hall, with a meal prepared by a private chef.
 All beverages and food included.